cesarvillegase/cesarvillegase/README.md

 - 👋 Hi, I’m @cesarvillegase
 - 🌱 I’m currently learning artificial intelligence, and i'm improving my portfolio to know more about programming.
+- 💽 I'm interested in Python, Java, C++, PostgreSQL.
-- 🫡 I want to find my purpose and make the difference with my work!
+-  📓 I want to find my purpose and make the difference with my work!

 <!---
 - 💞️ I’m looking to collaborate on ...